Explore how language and culture intersect through humanities and social science by visiting Spain and Italy.

 The Embedded Program Fee for this program does NOT include: course/credit tuition, airfare to and from Europe, domestic transportation to/from the U.S. airport, most meals, spending money (souvenirs, etc.), or visa or passport fees (if applicable)

-Note: The Embedded Program Fee will be billed to participants’ PSU bursar accounts in late April, and the payment is due May 22, 2025 (note this is during the trip dates).
-Participants will be charged the LANG 297 flat fee of $200 at the same time.
+Note: The Embedded Program Fee will be billed to participants’ PSU bursar accounts in late April, and the payment is due May 22, 2026 (note this is during the trip dates).
+Participants will be charged a flat fee of $200 at the same time for the 0.25-credit summer embedded course.

 There are several official avenues for embedded program funding within the University.
-The primary ways are through Liberal Arts Enrichment Funding and Penn State Global, but students can also explore funding opportunities through their academic department, the Student Engagement Network or Undergraduate Research and Fellowships Mentoring.
+The primary ways are through Liberal Arts Enrichment Funding and Penn State Global, but students can also explore funding opportunities through their academic department or Undergraduate Research and Fellowships Mentoring.

 Previous Programs